 Texas A&M University-Corpus Christi – College of Education and Human Development

-Students in the master’s of science in professional counseling at Texas A&M University-Corpus Christi College of Education and Human Development can choose from one of three concentrations, including one in addictions studies.
+Students in the master’s of science in professional counseling at Texas A&M University-Corpus Christi College of Education and Human Development can choose from one of three concentrations, including one in addiction studies.

 This two-year degree program prepares graduates for licensure as licensed professional counselors.
-There is a strong emphasis on multicultural awareness and sensitivity in this program and all students are evaluated on how effective they are in caring for diverse populations.
+It strongly emphasizes multicultural awareness and sensitivity, and all students are evaluated on their effectiveness in caring for diverse populations.

-In order to earn this degree, students must complete at least 60 credits of coursework.
-Required classes include abnormal behavior, ethical issues in counseling, psychometrics, psychodiagnosis, treatment strategies.
+To earn this degree, students must complete at least 60 credits of coursework.
+Required classes include abnormal behavior, ethical issues in counseling, psychometrics, psychodiagnostic, and treatment strategies.
 Admission requirements for this program include official transcripts showing a completed bachelor’s degree, a current resume, an essay, three letters of recommendation, and an interview with the admissions committee.

 - Location: Corpus Christi, TX